-A flare-up can last a few hours or longer if you don't take your rescue medicine.
+A flare-up can last a few hours or longer if you don't take your quick-relief medicine (also called rescue or fast-acting medicine).
 Often, just a few puffs from an inhaler can help you feel better.
 Once the flare-up passes, most kids feel fine.

 Flare-ups can be handled, but it's even better if you can prevent them from happening.
 One way to do that is to avoid triggers.
 Triggers are things that bring on asthma symptoms.
 Many kids who have asthma also have allergies, so common triggers include things that cause allergies.
 Some of them are pets, animal dander, dust mites (tiny bugs that live in dust), mold, or cockroaches.